A Los Angeles Pregnancy Harassment Lawyer Is Here to Answer Your Questions

 What Constitutes Pregnancy Harassment?

 The Fair Employment and Housing Act (FEHA) prohibits the harassment of any employee who is pregnant, gives birth or requests leave associated with the pregnancy.
 Pregnancy harassment is treated similarly to other forms of harassment.
 If the harassment is severe or pervasive and interferes with the employee’s work performance, then it is unlawful.
+If you’ve been harassed at your workplace, a work harassment lawyer in Los Angeles can help you.
 However, minor or isolated incidences of pregnancy harassment may not have a claim.

 How Do I Prove That I Am the Victim of Pregnancy Harassment?